hpi-swa-teaching/CalDavClient/README.md

         load.

 ## Getting started
+Open the app in the Workspace using `SCMApp start`.

 Further details on how to get started, the applied code standard or the current version of our class diagram can be found at the wiki section of the repository.